 top of page

-Dr. Jené Verchick infidelity couples therapy Los Angeles
+Infidelity couples therapy Los Angeles Dr. Jené Verchick

 You just found out.
 Or you've known for a while and haven't told anyone.
 Or you're the one who did it, and you don't know how to face what comes next.

-I'm Dr. Jené Verchick, a licensed clinical psychologist with over 26 years of experience.
+I'm Dr. Jené Verchick, a licensed clinical psychologist with 26+ years of experience.
 I work with couples navigating the aftermath of infidelity — the discovery, the rage, the grief, the impossible question of whether to stay or go.
-I do this work via secure, confidential video sessions throughout California.
+I do this work with couples across Los Angeles.

 This is the hardest thing most couples will ever go through.
 But it doesn't have to end the relationship — and it doesn't have to destroy you.